Grow visibly thicker, fuller hair

 Folliculitis is an infection of the hair follicles that causes small red or white sores on the scalp that look like acne or razor burn.
 Folliculitis is caused by bacteria, but it can be made worse by friction on the head from things like shaving or wearing tight hats.

-Mild cases of folliculitis typically resolve on their own, but sometimes more severe cases can occur.
-If left untreated, they can lead to a type of hair loss known as scarring alopecia.
+Mild cases of folliculitis usually resolve on their own, but sometimes, more severe cases can occur.
+If left untreated, it can lead to scarring alopecia.

-(As a side note, razor burn is technically called “pseudofolliculitis barbae” and is more common in Black men and people with curly hair.
-While not technically folliculitis, the two are often mixed up.)
+Side note: Razor burn is technically called pseudofolliculitis barbae, and it’s more common in Black men and people with curly hair.
+While not technically folliculitis, the two are often mixed up.

 Skin Conditions That Cause Itching